Euphrasiologist/Thesis/Appendices/appendices.md

 ## Appendix 3: Chapter 4

-Figure 7: Distributions of parameters fitted to the models with constant gene flow (blue), secondary contact (green), and without gene flow (grey).
+Figure 7: Distributions of parameters fitted to the models with constant gene flow (blue), secondary contact (green), and without gene flow (grey) in the demographic simulation software, $\delta{a}\delta{I}$.
+The model with historic gene flow (orange) had poor AIC values, and so is omitted here.

 ![](./Appendices/CH4SF1.pdf){ width=100% }